SeanTater/uncc2014watsonsim/README.md

 - Search
   - Text search from Lucene and Indri (Terrier upcoming)
   - Web search from Bing (Google is in the works)
-  - Relational queries using PostgreSQL ans SQLite
+  - Relational queries using PostgreSQL and SQLite
   - Linked data queries using Jena
 - Sources
   - Text from all the articles in Wikipedia, Simple Wikipedia, Wiktionary, and Wikiquotes